mrquorr/a/PARTICIPANT_GUIDE.md

 - **Round 1**: LLM assistance is **NOT allowed**.
 Please work independently.
 - **Round 2**: LLM assistance **IS allowed**.
 Feel free to use AI tools.
+- Your participant ID is given by the experiment organizers
 - Your participant ID determines which exercises you get (same ID = same exercises)
-- You can work at your own pace
+- You have 10 minutes per exercise
-- Results are automatically saved to `results/<your_participant_id>/`
+- Results are automatically saved to `results/<your_participant_id>/`, but without --push they won't be uploaded

 ## Troubleshooting